The Head and Neck Alignment is Vital to Health

 Why the Neck?

-Think of your upper neck like the weak point in a chain.
+The upper neck is the weakest part of the human spine.
 If you hurt your head or neck, it can mess up the tissues in a complex ways.
 Your brain sends a ton of signals through this specific area, almost like a big highway of nerves.
-Even a tiny shift in the upper neck can pinch these area called the brainstem (more specifically, the lower part of the brainstem and upper cervical spinal cord).
+Even a tiny shift in the upper neck can stress these area called the brainstem (more specifically, the lower part of the brainstem and upper cervical spinal cord).
 When this happens, it’s like a traffic jam in your body’s communication system, causing things to be out of balance.
 It’s like a bad connection between your brain and body.
 This specific problem is called the Atlas Subluxation Complex.

 Why Even Small Injuries Can Have Big Effects on Your Body